 According to MWCA, their predictions are that only 49% of connected devices will be 5G in 2025, with 4G still holding 45%.
 5G is coming and with it, many new possibilities will be available, but 4G will still be around for quite a while as well.

-As adoption grows and the carriers invest more and more resources into the new technology, IoT will continue to expand be an even larger part of all of our lives.
+As adoption grows and the carriers invest more and more resources into the new technology, IoT will continue to expand be an even larger part of all of our lives, so understanding 5G is important to you and your business.